Loading...

-How to change default file type extension icon in Microsoft Windows 7
+Change default file extension icon in Windows 7

 Icons in Microsoft Windows applications